-Several pages could be filled with the citation of personal observations like the foregoing, while a volume might easily be compiled from the ob-servations of others and the testimorus an servations of others and the testimony gathered from physicians, but these will suffice. we consider the frequency of abortion and attemped abortion, it is easy to understand why so many are born with criminal tendencies.
+Several pages could be filled with the citation of personal observations like the foregoing, while a volume might easily be compiled from the ob- inal Abortion. servations of others and the testimony gathered from physicians, but these will suffice. we consider the frequency of abortion and attemped abortion, it is easy to understand why so many are born with criminal tendencies.